janlorenz/TopicModels_XX_Antiwork/README.md

 For both data sets we then selected relevant variables, in particular the `title` string and the `selftext` string which is the post’s text.
-We joined both stings into one sting and counted the words.
+We joined both strings into one string and counted the words.
 Then we selected only those posts where title and text together have more than 350 words (additionally posts should not be marked as removed from reddit in the dataset).
 The strings in these texts where then used to